 Applied psychology interns will receive training and experience in delivering services to the public, through approved agencies and organization in the region.
 Interns are expected to procure internship positions prior to the beginning of an academic term.
+Minimum 3-credits is needed to meet the major requirement for an internship.
 Prerequisite: permission of the instructor.